appsmithorg/appsmith/README.md

 ## Contribute

 We love our contributors!
 We're committed to fostering an open and welcoming environment in the community.
-If you'd like to contribute anything from a bug-fix to a feature update, start here—
+If you'd like to contribute anything from a bug fix to a feature update, start here—

 - 📖 Read our [Contribution Guide](https://github.com/appsmithorg/appsmith/blob/master/CONTRIBUTING.md)
 - 🧩 [Set up your local environment](https://github.com/appsmithorg/appsmith/blob/master/contributions/CodeContributionsGuidelines.md#-setup-for-local-development)